 Ancylostomiasis is infection with the hookworm Ancylostoma duodenale or Necator americanus.
 Symptoms include rash at the site of larval entry and sometimes abdominal pain or other GI symptoms during early infection.
 Later, iron deficiency may develop because of chronic blood loss.
 Hookworms are a major cause of iron deficiency anemia in endemic regions.
 Diagnosis is by finding eggs in stool.
-Treatment is with albendazole, mebendazole, or pyrantel pamoate.
+Treatment is with albendazole or mebendazole.

 Both hookworm species have similar life cycles.
 Eggs passed in the stool hatch in 1 to 2 days (if they are deposited in a warm, moist place on loose soil) and release rhabditiform larvae, which molt once to become slender filariform larvae in 5 to 10 days.
 The larvae can survive 3 to 4 wk if environmental conditions are favorable.
 Filariform larvae penetrate human skin when people walk barefoot on infested soil.
 The larvae reach the lungs via blood vessels, penetrate into pulmonary alveoli, ascend the bronchial tree to the epiglottis, and are swallowed.
 The larvae develop into adults in the small bowel; there, they attach to the wall, feeding on blood.
 Adult worms may live ≥ 2 yr.

 Chronic blood loss leads to iron deficiency anemia.
 Development of anemia depends on worm burden and the amount of absorbable iron in the diet.